pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/getting-started/features/index.md

 ## Current limitations

 - Karabiner-Elements cannot modify the eject key on some keyboard (e.g., Apple Wired Keyboard) due to the limitation of macOS API.
 - Karabiner-Elements cannot modify the <kbd>fn</kbd> key on non-Apple keyboards such as Logitech keyboards.
+This is a hardware limitation rather than a software limitation because these keyboards handle the state of the <kbd>fn</kbd> key internally and do not send key events for it.